solarslurpi/GrowBuddyV2/README.md

 # VPD Buddy

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vTjks0iZHIZyD4VEdOo01_se0jn_CgJu9JUCee-rUhXBmFfykmObBkpqSUFBkOvnIdisiIzygPvDeZa/pub?w=599&amp;h=332">

+- SnifferBuddy takes a reading

 - mqtt is used as an API between devices and UI.
 This way, any front end and any back end component can be evolved but still work within the system.
 I look forward to evolution because at each stage it becomes more shockingly obvious I don't know what I'm doing.
+- I decided to just set everything to work in Fahrenheight instead of Celcius for Temperature readings.
+This is mostly because Fahrenheit is ingrained in my thinking (for worse or better).

+# Managing Irrigation
+Another thing to dial in is irrigation.
+My strategy is to use Blumats.
+To dial in the opening/closing of the Blumat valve, the soil the Blumat system will irrigate needs to be at the ideal wetness.
+To do that, I'll calibrate some wifi enabled soil moisture sensors